-Livingstone added a significant tourism draw-card with the development of the David Livingstone Memorial Museum, opened in 1934, with Mr A Brew as its first curator.
-The museum was originally conceived by Mr Moffat Thompson, Secretary of Native Affairs from 1929 to 1934, who envisaged a museum to preserve the material culture of local ethnic groups.
-Hubert Young, Governor of Northern Rhodesia, expanded the collection to include the life of Dr Livingstone.
-In 1939, following the addition of collections on Rhodes the name of the museum was changed to Rhodes-Livingstone Museum (and is now known as the Livingstone Museum).
+The town of Livingstone added a significant tourism attraction with the development of the David Livingstone Memorial Museum, opened in 1934.
+The museum was originally envisaged to preserve the material culture of local ethnic groups but was expanded the to include the life of Dr David Livingstone.
+In 1939, following the addition of collections on Cecil Rhodes, the museum was renamed the Rhodes-Livingstone Museum (and is now known as the Livingstone Museum).

 Victoria Falls Reserve

-In 1934, the Victoria Falls Executive Committee was established on the north bank in 1934 under the Victoria Falls Reserve Preservation Ordinance with the primary objective to foster tourism.
-Developments included the first chalets at what would become the North Bank Rest Camp, built in 1935, and establishment of the Game Park, later to become the Mosi-oa-Tunya National Park.
+The Victoria Falls Executive Committee was established on the north bank in 1934 under the Victoria Falls Reserve Preservation Ordinance, with the primary objective to foster tourism.
+Developments in 1935 included the first chalets at the North Bank Rest Camp and establishment of the Game Park, later to become the Mosi-oa-Tunya National Park.

 Worlds Fair New York